Numerix-DSP/siglib/ngl/readme.txt

-Alpha Numerix hopes you will find this product useful, if so then please tell others otherwise if you have any comments or suggestions then please tell us.
+Delta Numerix hopes you will find this product useful, if so then please tell others otherwise if you have any comments or suggestions then please tell us.

 LICENSE

-This software is free for use in any application but Alpha Numerix does not provide any warranty or support.
+This software is free for use in any application but Delta Numerix does not provide any warranty or support.

-Digital Filter Plus, DFPlus and SigLib are trademarks of Alpha Numerix all other trademarks acknowledged.
+Digital Filter Plus, DFPlus and SigLib are trademarks of Delta Numerix all other trademarks acknowledged.

 For additional information, please contact :

-Alpha Numerix,
+Delta Numerix,
 Email : support@numerix-dsp.com
 WWW : http:\\www.numerix-dsp.com

-(C) Copyright 2002-2020 Alpha Numerix All rights reserved.
+(C) Copyright 2002-2020 Delta Numerix All rights reserved.